asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

 The other advantage of bitboards is that, since they are just bits, they have bit operations.
 With a bitboard showing the white pieces are and a bitboard showing where black's pieces can move next turn: just `AND` them together and there is now a new bitboard of which pieces of white are under attack.
 They are small, simple integers, and operating on them is as easy as integers.

 Unfortunately, however, the Dominions board is decidedly *not* 64 cells, or any such convenient number.
 It is 217 cells.
 It would be possible to represent the whole board with a 217bit integer, should it exist, but the largest bit set Odin provides is 128 bits.
 But have no fear!
-An array of 7 bit sets can solve the problem, as 7 `u32` integers can fit our need 217 bits and more (namely 224 bits).
+An array of 7 bit sets can solve the problem, as 7 `u32` integers can fit the needed 217 bits and more (namely 224 bits).
 This is as small as can be.
 Thanks to Odin's array programming (which is also taken advantage of for Hex math), using bitwise operations on these bitboards is as easy as they are on usual bitsets.
 The additional 7 bits can be used for metadata, as well.

 ```odin
 Bitboard :: distinct [7]bit_set[0 ..< 32;u32] // 7 * 32 = 224